-In 2020 management commissioned Baker Tilly Georgia LLC to independently appraise land and building as at 31 December 2020 which, in accordance with the Bank's accounting policy, is measured at fair value.
+In 2020 management commissioned Baker Tilly Georgia LLC to independently appraise land and buildings as at 31 December 2020 which, in accordance with the Bank's accounting policy, is measured at fair value.

-As at 31 December 2020, the fair value of buildings was determined to be GEL 20,385 thousand (GEL 19,083 thousand) and reflects market prices in recent transactions.
+The management team regularly reviews significant unobservable inputs and valuation adjustments.
+As a result of review performed by the management as at 31 December 2021, the fair value of land and buildings was determined to be GEL 19,427 thousand (2020: GEL 20,385 thousand) and reflects market prices in recent transactions.
 Land and buildings are categorized within level 3 of fair value hierarchy.

 The significant unobservable inputs relate to the differences in the characteristics of the properties, such as size, location, access to the properties and conditions for sale.
-The adjustments related to each of the significant unobservable input above varied between 5% to 15% (2019: 5% to 10%).
-5% change in the adjusted market prices used in the valuation would have changed the fair value measurement by GEL 1,020 thousand (2019: GEL 939 thousand).
+The adjustments related to each of the significant unobservable input above varied between 5% to 15% (2020: 5% to 15%).
+5% change in the adjusted market prices used in the valuation would have changed the fair value measurement by GEL 971 thousand (2020: GEL 1,020 thousand).